dubtor/hairx-runpod-worker-a1111/README.md

 ```
 3. In Runpod, create new Template using the image
   > Select „serverless“
+  > 5GB storage is enough
   > Docker Container image (public on dockerhub):
         1. dubtor/hairx-runpod-worker-a1111:3.x.x

 ### Step 3/3 - Create Serverless Endpoint

 1. Select your created template

 2. Select Docker image you previously created

 3. Write down the serverless endpoint ID and URL, example: „p1on5b85l3dlqu“

 4. You can now send requests to the endpoint

+Open the postman collection in the repo, enter your servless endpoint ID, and test the endpoints.

 # A1111 Stable Diffusion | RunPod Serverless Worker